AlexvZyl/rust-vs-cpp/rust.md

 - Systems level language.
 - Statically typed.
+- Standardized tooling.
+Cargo vs cmake/premake/etc...
+- Almost like C++, but the compiler enforces a very strict style guide.
+- Immutable by default.

 - Memory safety is done with the borrow checker - more on that later.
-- No nullptr, all `None` types have to be used in the `Option` enum (like std::optional in C++).
+- In C++ we have to do `std::move` a lot if we want move semantics.
+But in rust move semantics are the default.
+- `Copy` vs `Clone`.

 - No constructors, have to use functions to create type.
 Like using static functions in C++.
 - Destructors are "mimicked" with the `Drop` trait.

-- Almost like C++, but the compiler enforces a very strict style guide.
-- Mention `serde` and `tokio`.

 - Rust cannot write ALL the possible safe apps, but all Rust apps should be safe.
 - No function overloading in Rust.

-- Immutable by default.
-- In C++ we have to do `std::move` a lot if we want move semantics.
-But in rust move semantics are the default.
-- `Copy` vs `Clone`.
+- Concurrency can still break, for example, deadlocks.

+- No `nullptr`, all `None` types have to be used in the `Option` type (like std::optional in C++).
 - No exceptions - errors as values.
-- Very nice error handling in rust.
+- Very nice error handling in rust (builtin `?` operator).
-- builtin `?` operator.

-- Cargo vs cmake/premake/etc...

-- Set variables outside of scope without type.
-- Generics inference is quite nice.
+- Generics type inference is quite nice.
+- Very nice pattern matching.
 - Compiler helps you when you do not match all patterns.

-## Pattern matching
-- Very nice pattern matching.
-    - Nice.
-    ```
-    while let Some(Ok((result))) = tasks.next().await {
-        // do stuff...
-    }
-    ```
+- Mention `serde` and `tokio`.